There’s a perspective that you gain with time.

 Basically the female version of George Bailey.

-It has been such a incredible show of grace and class and humility to see my motherΒ accept help.
-To see her be open toΒ receive what peopleΒ want to give.
+It has been such a incredible show of grace and class and humility to see my mother accept help.
+To see her be open to receive what people want to give.
 I’m sure it hasn’t been easy, but her doing so, it takes my breath away with love & respect.

 My entire life, I feel like God has been smacking me over the head, trying to beat down the ugly pride in my life that pops up like a Whack-a-Mole.
 The anorexia – (including losing my hair!) was to break down my pride in the physical department.
 The whole sorority presidency debacle where I not only got stripped down to my undies in front of the Chapter, but also stripped of my position, was to break down my pride in the social department.
 And I don’t know, I just feel like, God keeps trying to get through to me, and I keep failing to pull it out from the roots, always having pride seep into some different area of my life.